We’re committed to safe, reliable service and the safety of our employees and customers.

 - Problems paying your bill?

 If you are having problems paying your electric bill, contact 2-1-1 to see what assistance programs are available to you.
+Simply dial 2-1-1 to be connected with an agent for assistance.

 If you have received assistance already this year, please re-apply as eligibility guidelines may have changed.